 To sum up, every couple should consider getting a pet if they can afford it.
 There will be many things that they would have to give up, though.
 The reward that comes afterwards is something that will definitely bring them closer together.

-Pets share unconditional love for humans who own them.
+Pets share an unconditional love for humans who own them.
 Humans will, hopefully, learn from pets how to express that type of love towards each other.